openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 [^9]: Any Cluster API Machine that is deleted that does not have an owner, but is reflecting a Machine in Machine API, is likely to be a control plane Machine without a ControlPlaneMachineSet.
-In this case, to prevent accidental deletion, we do not propogate the delete event.
+In this case, to prevent accidental deletion, we do not propagate the delete event.
 This should not interfere with the semantics of any higher level abstraction or resource such as MachineHealthCheck.

-#### Filtering reconciles in CAPI controllers
+#### Filtering reconciles in Cluster API controllers

 To enable the Cluster API controllers to observe the authoritative annotation, we will need to implement a check at the beginning of the reconcile logic of each controller.